 Information on our turbines and their performance is available here and in the blog posts.

 Since January 2022, our agreement with NFD Ltd. states that we sell electricity to them at the price we pay for electricity supplied to us us from the grid, plus the costs entailed in transforming the power to the low voltage supply used by NFD.
 Regulations prevent NFD from marking up the price of electricity it sells.
 NFD are required to use a consistent and justifiable formula to divide the electricity charges made by FWP between its customers.

 Our contracts with grid suppliers come up once every year or two, usually in October.
 These contracts are quite unlike domestic supply contracts and the costs/benefits can vary significantly from day-to-day depending on prevailing market conditions.

 In recent years, customers have sought to influence the nature of our main grid supplier, which is entirely reasonable.
 However, any arrangement that involves a contract based on anything other than ‘best price’ would need to be agreed with NFD Ltd. in advance.

 NFD itself does not contract to outside energy suppliers such as SSE.
 NFD purchases electricity solely from the Findhorn Wind Park based on a commitment to the financial sustainability of our community and in buying renewable, locally produced electricity.

 Price to Consumers

 The total price residents pay includes both the cost of electricity NFD buys from FWP and a charge for the distribution and maintenance of the Park’s electric infrastructure.
-The national grid network stops at the main entrance and in order to get a supply from there to each property they have to provide the infrastructure ourselves.
-This is a very costly business and is reflected in the distribution charges on these bills.
+The national grid network stops at the Park’s grid supply point near the Stop Worrying plaza and in order to get a supply from there to each property NFD provides the necessary infrastructure.
+This is a very costly business and is reflected in the distribution charges on your NFD bills.